Does Invisalign Hurt? | Clover

 When to Make an Appointment

 While initial and occasional soreness is common, it should not continue throughout the entirety of your treatment.
-We typically see soreness subside within two weeks from your first appointment, or a few days past switching into a new aligner.
-If your discomfort persists, or becomes worse over time, your orthodontist may need to decelerate movements for a slower and gentler treatment experience.
+We typically see soreness subside within two weeks from your first appointment or a few days after switching to a new aligner.
+If your discomfort persists or becomes worse over time, your orthodontist may need to decelerate movements for a slower and gentler treatment experience.

 While your lips and tongue quickly adapt to treatment, your gums should not be affected.
 Invisalign is specifically designed to be contoured to your gum-line based on an in-depth digital impression.
 If you experience any sharp cuts, pressure, or irritation to your gums, contact your provider immediately so that they may tailor your Invisalign trays, or order new trays for a better fit.